Parapsychology Degrees — or a degree in Paranormal Studies — can open the door to many ghost hunting opportunities.

 IMPORTANT: Do not confuse my free “Introduction to Ghost Hunting” course with the IGHS Home Study Course which — in three or four parts — was (and perhaps still is) sold for $400.

 I have never endorsed or had anything to do with that course or the people who offer it.
+(One of my former students described her IGHS experience as “the most expensive t-shirt I ever got.”)

 All of my students received certificates of completion upon completing their respective courses.
 (I have never claimed to “license” ghost hunters, and I’ve always been frank about certification and what it means.)

-I no longer teach in-person classes.
 I had a great time and met wonderful people, but… well, I don’t want to say I’ve retired, but I am dedicating more time to research and writing, and less to public appearances.